codebutler/android-websockets/README.md

 # WebSocket and Socket.IO client for Android

-A very simple bare-minimum WebSocket and Socket.IO client for Android.

 ## Credits

 The hybi parser is based on code from the [faye project](https://github.com/faye/faye-websocket-node).
 Faye is Copyright (c) 2009-2012 James Coglan.
 Many thanks for the great open-source library!